giretra/giretra/SPEC.md

 **Rule 5: Discard if no other option**

-If you cannot follow suit and have no trump (or in NoTrumps/AllTrumps, cannot beat current card):
+If you cannot follow suit and have no trump (or in NoTrumps/AllTrumps where there is no trump suit):

 - You may play any card